AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 ---
 # Prepare to map data feed columns from Adobe Analytics to Customer Journey Analytics

 Customer Journey Analytics provides a more flexible architecture than Adobe Analytics for determining the columns that are available to include in a data feed.
 Most organizations should expect to export different data feed columns from Customer Journey Analytics than they exported from Adobe Analytics.
-This is due to the following factors:
+These differences are due to the following factors:

 * **[Schema architecture](#schema-architecture)**: Adobe Analytics data feed columns are derived from Analytics variables, while Customer Journey Analytics data feed columns are derived from the data view schema.

-* **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics, especially the existence of pre- and post-processed columns for many Adobe Analytics columns.
+* **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics, especially the existence of both pre- and post-processed columns for many Adobe Analytics columns.

 * **[Unused columns](#unused-columns)**: Adobe Analytics contains more than 1,100 data feed columns.
 Most organizations do not use the data from all columns that are being exported.